 What can I expect after my In-Office Snoreplasty?

-Following your In Office UP3 treatment you will have some swelling, bruising and tenderness at the injection and excision sites.
+Following your in-office Snoreplasty you will have some swelling, bruising and tenderness at the injection and excision sites.
 A sore throat is expected for the first 3-5 days, but can last up to 2 weeks.
 Over the counter pain relievers and throat lozenges/sprays will be recommended after the treatment.

 You may have the feeling like something is stuck in the back of your throat or near the roof of your mouth, this is very normal and typically subsides in the first couple of days.
 Most patients can return to work 24-48 hours after their treatment.